ferion11/danrepo/README.md

 * gnome-extra/yad - Yet Another Dialog.
 A tool for creating graphical dialogs from shell scripts.
 Fork of zenity.
 * net-misc/zsync2 - zsync2 is one improved version of zsync.
 * sys-auth/polkit - Polkit with duktape flag to replace spidermonkey.
+* media-gfx/mirage - A fast and simple image viewer based on python and GTK+ (python3.6 version).
+* and can include some more updated version of some portage ebuilds.

 ###  Installation
 After performing those steps, the following should work (or any other package from this overlay):